khajabakshi/dashapp-docker-aws_deployment/README.md

 By default, the service will only allow traffic on port 80.
 This is a problem as the Docker container is only accessible on port 8050.
 We thus need to change the Security groups rules.

 * Click on the `Security groups` identifier.
+* Once the page loads, click on `Inbound Rules` tab and then `Edit rules button`.
+* Re-populate the fields as follows.

+      1. Type - Custom TCP Rule
+      2. Protocol - TCP
+      3. Port Range - 8050
+      4. Source - Custom - 0.0.0.0/0
+      5. Description - As you like

+ * Click on `Save rules`.